leadr-msu/hst251-numismaticviz/readme.md

-# Numismatic Data in Raw & Palladio
+# Numismatic Data in RAWGraphs & Palladio

 ## Numismatic Dataset
 This is a dataset from MANTIS that includes the Roman, Byzantine, and Islamic coins from between 400 and 500 CE.
 We've made a few minor changes: